drivera123/LDRS500/assignment-4.md

 In the transformational leadership model we learn how important it is for a leader to articulate his or her vision to others.
 One way of doing that is through sharing stories and personal anecdotes.

 This assignment asks you to develop a story in a video or podcast that you can take with you into future leadership situations.
-Follow this outline:

-Grabber:

-Subject:

-Message:

-Structural Statement:

-Point One:

-Point Two:

-Point Three:

-Restated Message:

-Call to Action:
+Follow author Don Miller's story structure: mystorybrand.com  At the website you'll find a handy template to guide and frame your thoughts.
+Here is a summary of the seven elements:

+1.Character in the story has to want something – you need to say it clearly and defined manner.
+We need to define what our customer wants.

+2.There needs to be a problem.
+When you solve the problem the stories over – the problem IS the story.
+Talk about the problem – it’s the heart of the story.

+3.If the hero can solve their own problem the audience will check out.
+There needs to be another character into the story.
+Eg. Dan  told a story about his mentor's influence on his life.
+The purpose of the story is to be ‘the guy’ not to be the hero.
+You should be able to go to the website of a company and find my story – not just the story of the company.

+4.Plan for the hero to win the day – break down business processes into simple steps.
+People choose clarity and simplicity.

+5.Call to action – eg ‘Buy Now’ button on the top of the website – communicate the ‘to do’ clearly.

+6.Paint a picture of what life can look like if the do the action or follow the advice.
+Make it a clear sound bite.
+Ex Kennedy didn’t say elect me and I’ll build a competitive space program he said I’m going to put a man on the moon.

+7.Define what’s at stake.
+Drive home the big idea and purpose of the story.

-Some questions to prompt reflection and recognition:
+**Some questions to prompt reflection and recognition:**

 What people have had a significant impact on your life and why?